Go Back Up

 What is a benefit allowance?

-A benefit allowance is an amount of money provided to an employee for a specific benefit purpose, such as healthcare, wellness, or transportation.
-Employers can provide these allowances separately or through an employee's paycheck.
+A benefit allowance is an amount of money an employer provides to an employee for a specific benefit purpose.
+For example, you can offer an allowance for healthcare, wellness, or transportation.
+Employers can provide these allowances through reimbursement, with a benefits debit card, or as a taxable stipend that’s added to an employee's paycheck.

 A healthcare benefit allowance is any payment by an employer for an employee's healthcare expenses.
 It's a broad name for plans such as employer healthcare arrangements1 or employer payment plans.

-However, there's also a type of healthcare benefit allowance that doesn't require plan documents, which is a health stipend.
+There's also a type of healthcare benefit allowance that doesn't need plan documents, which is a health stipend.

 How an HRA works

 The first type of healthcare benefit allowance we'll cover is an HRA.
-Employers can use HRAs to create a flexible health benefit that fits almost any budget.
-An HRA can work either as a stand-alone benefit or alongside group health insurance, depending on the type of HRA offered.
+Employers can use HRAs as flexible health benefits that fit almost any budget.
+An HRA can work either as a stand-alone benefit or alongside group health insurance, depending on the type of HRA you offer.

-Depending on the HRA, employers can choose to reimburse their employees for insurance premiums and out-of-pocket expenses or just limit reimbursements to monthly premiums.
-Employees can then use their allowance to get reimbursed for eligible medical expenses allowed by the HRA.
+Depending on the HRA, employers can choose to reimburse their employees for individual health insurance premiums and out-of-pocket expenses for medical care.
+They can also limit reimbursements to cover monthly premiums only.

-This gives employees the freedom to choose the insurance plans, healthcare products, and medical services they want.
-They can easily compare policies and purchase their own coverage through the federal Health Insurance Marketplace.
+Employees can choose the insurance plans, healthcare products, and medical services they want.
+They can easily compare policies and buy their own coverage through the federal Health Insurance Marketplace, with the help of a broker, or with the help of HRA administration software like PeopleKeep.

 HRA vs. health stipend allowance

 HRAs aren't the only type of healthcare benefit allowance available.
 Employers can also use a health stipend to create a health benefit.
-This stipend comes with fewer regulations than HRAs or group health insurance, making it an extremely flexible benefit.
+This stipend comes with fewer regulations than HRAs or group health insurance, making it a flexible benefit.

-Unlike HRAs, health stipends are counted as taxable income for your employees.
-You'll also have to pay payroll taxes.
+Unlike HRAs, health stipends count as taxable income for your employees.
+You'll also have to pay payroll taxes on the amount you offer through the stipend.

-Due to the taxable nature of health stipends, they're best for businesses with employees who receive financial assistance for health insurance through premium tax credits, as they won't have to waive their credits to take advantage of the health benefit.
+Due to their taxable nature, health stipends are best for businesses with employees who receive financial assistance for health insurance through premium tax credits.
+Employees won't have to waive their credits to take advantage of the health benefit.

 However, stipends don't satisfy the Affordable Care Act's employer mandate for organizations with 50 or more full-time equivalent employees (FTEs).
 Employers also can't require proof of coverage or ask for receipts for items listed in IRS Publication 502.
 This makes an HRA a better option for most organizations.